Nell Zink: Writing career

 Zink's second novel, Mislaid (Ecco Press), her first under a major publisher, follows the story of a white lesbian, Peggy, later 'Meg', born in rural Virginia in the 1960s.
 Peggy leaves her marriage to her gay professor, and with the help of a stolen birth certificate, creates a new African-American identity for herself and her daughter, Mireille/Karen.
 Though Dwight Garner called the book "a minor and misshapen novel from a potentially major voice," he later named it among his top ten books for the year.
 Walter Kirn, in The New York Times Book Review, found it a "provocative masquerade with heart," identifying an "elegance and confidence that are exceptionally rare now."
-New York Times Magazine writer Daniel J. Sharfstein has observed that while Zink's plot may be "over-the-top," the real-life case of former NAACP chapter president Rachel Dolezal bears a remarkable parallel. novelist.
-Mislaid, was longlisted for the National Book Award.
+New York Times Magazine writer Daniel J. Sharfstein has observed that while Zink's plot may be "over-the-top," the real-life case of former NAACP chapter president Rachel Dolezal bears a remarkable parallel.
+Mislaid was longlisted for the National Book Award.

 Nicotine was published in 2016.
 In Joe Dunthorne's review he says, "there is a recklessness and a freshness to this complex tale that is at its best when its elements of horror and humor collide."
 In a New York Times book review, Dwight Garner praises the book, saying, "I could listen to Ms Zink's dialogue all day; she may be, at heart, a playwright."

 In a book review about Mislaid by Walter Kirn, he admits that toward the end of the novel, "Piquancy and intimacy are lost, sacrificed to momentum and high mayhem.
 The damage isn't fatal, though; the novel's charm and intelligence ran deep."
 Overall, he compliments the book's pace and "sharp observations" made by her narration.